 - MHN combines Snort, Kippo, Dionaea and Conpot, and wraps them for easy installation and use.

-Setting up most of these in a lab should be a fairly simple weekend project for the seasoned security professional.
-You can then run red-team style attacks against them to figure out exactly what sort of telemetry you can expect.
+Setting up most of these open source honeypots in a lab should be a fairly simple weekend project for seasoned security professionals.
+You can then run red-team style attacks against them to understand what sort of telemetry you can expect.
 Finally, you can tweak the source to reduce how easily they can be fingerprinted (don’t forget to submit patches to the authors if you do).